kathi-munk/clc3-project/README.md

 - `User_Rest.py`: Manages user authentication and their watchlist.

 ### Frontend
-- The GUI is built with Streamlit, contained in a script named `Containerized the GUI`.
+- The GUI is built with Streamlit, contained in a script named `home.py` in combination with other Py-Files.

 ### Docker
 - The application is designed for containerization using Docker.